Instructions for online application for applicants who are planning to marry someone or become a cohabiting partner in Sweden

 - their birth certificate or a birth certificate showing the parents’ names

-- consent from the other custodian that the child may move to Sweden with you, if this person is not accompanying you to Sweden
+- consent from the other legal guardian that the child may move to Sweden with you, if this person is not accompanying you to Sweden

 - a court decision if you have sole custody, or death certificate if the other parent is deceased